coffeemakingtoaster/nvim-llm/README.md

 Small and simple way to talk to llama in nvim.
 This has been done before, this has been done by people a lot more experienced with nvim than me....I just wanted to play around with nvim plugin development.

-This is not complete or meant to be used by anyone else but me :)
+This is not complete or meant to be used by anyone else but me :) The codebase also needs a major cleanup

 ## Quick start